Nicholas-Mercado/Nicholas-Mercado/README.md

 - ### Tech Spotlight

-  - A Web Scraper targeting Indeed.com built with Python.
-We wanted a tool that would grab the frequency at which technology terminology pops up.
-We’ve plotted the term occurrence data on a Jupyter notebook.
+  - Tech Spotlight scrapes Indeed.com and returns frequency of technologies found in all postings scraped.
+It uses the search queries,job title, location, date of post and returns a file of most popular technologies.
+We plotted our findings in a Jupyter Notebook.
   - [Repo](https://github.com/regex-rejects/tech-spotlight)
   - [Jupyter Notebook](https://www.kaggle.com/code/edenbrekke/tech-spotlight-indeed-data-18may2022/notebook)